Phil Rogers, Executive Director

 Lauren, Feline Technician

-I am a native Montanan, born and raised in Bozeman and am the proud owner of three four-legged animals; Tiger a domestic shorthair 14 year old male cat, Jaxyn a 7 year old female Jack Russell Terrier, and Howie a 2 year old Chihuahua/Jack Russell Terrier mix.
+I am a native Montanan, born and raised in Bozeman and am the proud owner of two four-legged animals; Jaxyn a 7 year old female Jack Russell Terrier, and Howie a 2 year old Chihuahua/Jack Russell Terrier mix.
 When I am not busy working or taking care of my four-legged animals, I enjoy spending time with family/friends, camping, softball, floating, crafts, and relaxing.

 I feel right at home at Heart of the Valley, and truly enjoy making a difference in the lives of the animals each and every day.